Torvaney/reprex-clj/README.md

 user=>
 ~~~

-This GitHub-flavored Markdown is the ready to be copied and pasted.
+This GitHub-flavored Markdown is then ready to be copied and pasted.
 When
 rendered, it would look like this:

 ``` clojure